Francis Edward Hyland

 Francis Edward Hyland (October 9, 1901 – January 31, 1968) was an American prelate of the Roman Catholic Church.
 He served as bishop of what was then the Diocese of Atlanta in Georgia from 1956 to 1961.
-He previously served as an auxiliary bishop of the Diocese of Savannah-Atlanta from 1949 to 1956.
+He previously served as an auxiliary bishop of the Diocese of Savannah-Atlanta in Georgia from 1949 to 1956.

 Biography

 Early life

 Francis Hyland was born on October 9, 1901, in Philadelphia, Pennsylvania, to James and Sarah (née McCarron) Hyland.
 He attended Roman Catholic High School for Boys in Philadelphia and then St. Charles Borromeo Seminary in Wynnewood, Pennsylvania.

+Priesthood

 Hyland was ordained to the priesthood for the Archdiocese of Philadelphia by Bishop Michael Crane on June 11, 1927.
 He earned a doctorate in canon law from the Catholic University of America in Washington, D.C., in 1928, then spent ten years as secretary to the Apostolic Delegation in Washington, Returning to Pennsylvania, Hyland served as pastor of the Church of Resurrection Parish in Chester and of Our Lady of Lourdes Parish in Philadelphia (1941–1949).